-In addition to the usual rules about how to make a good impression in a job interview (know about the organisation, not answering ‘yes’ or ‘no’ to questions, relating your experience to the position you’re applying for and, of course, not criticising your present or former employer), here are some things to think about when going for a job interview in the Netherlands.
+In addition to the usual rules about how to make a good impression in a job interview – know about the organisation, don't answer ‘yes’ or ‘no’ to questions, relate your experience to the position you’re applying for and, of course, don't criticising your present or former employer – there are some other things to think about when going for a job interview in the Netherlands.
 Fortunately, you shouldn’t have to worry about speaking Dutch as most HR personnel in the Netherlands speak very good English.

-- Find out the name of the person who will be interviewing you and make sure you can pronounce it correctly.
+- Find out the full name and title of the person who will be interviewing you and make sure you can pronounce it correctly.

 - Arrive on time – punctuality is very important in the Netherlands.